Multimodal LLM With Hierarchical Mixture-of-Experts for VQA on 3D Brain MRI: Experiments

 \subsection{Ablation studies}

-The ablation study on the MoE architecture is in Table~\ref{tab:abl}.
+An ablation study on the MoE architecture is in Table~\ref{tab:abl}.
 Image modality-level and token-level high-level MoE experts perform better than the single projection layer baseline approach.
-A weighted combination of the different high-level experts conditioned on the text prompt performs the best, which is what our hierarchical MoE architecture utilizes.
+A prompt-conditioned weighted combination of the different high-level experts performs the best.

-To qualitatively evaluate our architecture, we construct all 60 template task prompts from our GLI dataset (four labels $\times$ 15 task combinations = 60 template prompts) and input them into our model's high-level router to generate high-level expert weight vectors.
-We then calculate the correlation between these weight vectors and generate a heatmap, which is in Figure~\ref{fig:heatmap}.
-There's high correlation between expert weight vectors within the same label, suggesting similar image features are extracted.
-For labels that are closer anatomically, such as non-enhancing tumor core and enhancing tissue, there is also relatively high correlation between the expert weight vectors.
-This is reasonable because of their close proximity anatomically, which suggests similar extracted image features.
-For labels like resection cavity and surrounding FLAIR hyperintensity that are more diverse anatomically from the other labels, there's much lower correlation, which again is sensible.

-In Table~\ref{tab:loss}, we see a comparison of our model performance trained with our multi-task loss versus the next-token prediction baseline loss.
-Clearly, there is a significant performance improvement with our multi-task loss.
+Fine-grained results comparing our MoE-based approach and a single shared expert are in Table~\ref{tab:moe_vs_shared_label} and Table~\ref{tab:moe_vs_shared_task}.
+The more complex multimodal reasoning is helpful for all tasks and findings, and especially helpful for the volume task (+4.4 points and 8.3\% relative to the baseline) and NETC finding (+3.8 points and 5.3\% relative to the baseline).
+Fine-grained results comparing modality-level MoE, token-level MoE, as well prompt-conditioned MoE on tasks as well as findings are in Table~\ref{tab:moe_task} and Table~\ref{tab:moe_label}.
+Token-level MoE is stronger in the volume, region, and shape tasks while modality-level MoE is stronger in the spread task.
+For findings, token-level MoE is stronger with the ET, SNFH, and RC findings while modality-level MoE is stronger with the NETC finding.
+The prompt-conditioned MoE excels in all of them, suggesting that based on the question, the model is able to accurately combine the optimal token-level MoE or modality-level MoE blocks.